 - frozen blueberries

-- Preheat the oven to 180 °C. Line a baking tray with baking paper.
+- Preheat the oven to 180 °C/350F and line a baking tray with baking paper.

 - Using an electric mixer, beat the castor sugar and butter until well combined.
 Add the egg, liqueur (if using) and vanilla extract, then mix well.
 Add the flours and mix by hand using a spatula until the mixture forms a soft but fairly thick paste that holds it shape.